Get up to $1500 with the Home Accessibility Tax Credit

 Generally, if the renovation is permanent and either helps you access your home or reduces your chance of injury, then it should qualify.

 Always consult the CRA website for the most up to date information on tax credits and how to claim them properly.

-Make sure you keep invoices, receipts, and agreements and other supporting documents that clearly identify the type and quantity of goods bought or services provided, in order to fill out the Schedule 12, and have on hand if/when the CRA requests supporting documents.
+Make sure you keep invoices, receipts, and agreements and other supporting documents that clearly identify the type and quantity of goods bought or services provided, in order to fill out the correct schedule, and have on hand if/when the CRA requests supporting documents.

 Some of your renovation expenses may also qualify for the medical expense tax credit, or other provincial accessible home tax credits, which means extra tax relief for eligible home renovations.

 See below links for information on provincial level tax credits you could also get for similar expenses: